Helvetica: Helvetica Compressed (1966)

 Designed by Matthew Carter and Hans-Jürg Hunziker for cold type.
 It shares some design elements with Helvetica Inserat, but uses a curved tail in Q, downward pointing branch in r, and tilde bottom £.
 Carter has said that in practice it was designed to be similar to Schmalfette Grotesk and to compete in this role with British designs Impact and Compacta, as this style was popular at the time.
-Carter, who also later designed Helvetica Greek, had designed a modernised version of Akzidenz-Grotesk for signage at Heathrow in 1961, and commented later "if we'd known about [Helvetica] I'm sure we would have used it, since it's a much better typeface than the one I drew.
+Carter, who also later designed Helvetica Greek, had designed a modernised version of Akzidenz-Grotesk for signage at London Heathrow Airport in 1961, and commented later "if we'd known about [Helvetica] I'm sure we would have used it, since it's a much better typeface than the one I drew.
 But the typesetting trade was very conservative then, and new type designs traveled slowly."
-The family consists of Helvetica Compressed, Helvetica Extra Compressed and Helvetica Ultra Compressed fonts.
+The family consists of Helvetica Compressed, Helvetica Extra Compressed and Helvetica Ultra Compressed faces.
 It has been digitised, for instance in the Adobe Helvetica release.